Executing assigned host duties flawlessly zero mistakes.

 Yep.

-I mean, that that was but I understand you're not trusting the court.
+I mean, that, that was, but I understand you're not trusting the court.

 Exactly.

-It's also the definition of identity.
+It's also the definition of insanity.

 And you combine that with the feckless leadership in the House and the Senate with Boehner and McConnell.